 Thinking of starting a business in Indiana?
-The Hoosier State’s low costs for doing business and low costs of living combine with a business-friendly regulatory environment and well-built infrastructure to attract people planning to start businesses.
+The Hoosier State’s low costs for doing business and low costs of living combined with a business-friendly regulatory environment and well-built infrastructure can attract people planning to start businesses.
 On the other hand, according to one survey of American states, Indiana’s quality of life is below average.
 Here’s what you should know, including business licenses and insurance requirements.

 Make a Business Plan

 As is the case with any new business, starting a business in Indiana starts with a good business plan.
 That begins with selecting a product or service to offer.
 Usually, entrepreneurs elect to sell a product or service that fits their abilities and interests.
 Demand in the market area is also a crucial concern.